top of page

 Location: Squire Valleevue Farm

-Edition Number: 10
+Collector’s Edition of 10

 Dimensions: 16" x 24"

 And still, most of the month a contrast, a nostalgic time when tall meadow grass makes its final surge then rests weary upon itself.
 Blue asters, tenacious through their last days, liatris and ironweed bending reluctantly, folding and fading, their roots and rhizomes anchoring the meadow through time.
-I’ve often thought Sep- tember in Cleveland to be a mix of memories and wistful, melancholic longings for another place or for past friends and family.
+I’ve often thought September in Cleveland to be a mix of memories and wistful, melancholic longings for another place or for past friends and family.

-The barn, its weathered sides and growing clefts reminding us of changes ahead;
+The barn, its weathered sides and growing clefts reminding us of changes ahead; each season — life’s measure and mystery.

 Year: 2010